MicrosoftDocs/azure-devops-docs/docs/organizations/security/request-changes-permissions.md

 1. Identify a person in your organization who can grant you the permissions you need.
 For example:
 	- To get permissions to manage team settings, [identify the team administrator for your team](../settings/add-team-administrator.md) or a [member of the Project Administrators group](look-up-project-administrators.md).
-	- To change an object-level permissions, identify the owner of the object or a member of the **Project Administrators** group.
+	- To change an object-level permission, identify the owner of the object or a member of the **Project Administrators** group.
 To learn how, see [Set object-level permissions](set-object-level-permissions.md).
 	- To change a project-level permission, identify a member of the **Project Administrators** group.
 See [Look up a project administrator](look-up-project-administrators.md).
 	- To change a project collection-level permission, identify a member of the **Project Collection Administrators** group.
 See [Look up a project collection administrator](look-up-project-collection-administrators.md).